Fourier growth of structured $\mathbb{F}_2$-polynomials and applications: bounds for symmetric polynomials

 \subsection{Proof of \Cref{thm:L1-sym}}

 We now prove the theorem.
 We will use the following result from~\cite{BGL}, which says that degree-$d$ symmetric $\F_2$-polynomials only depend on their input's Hamming weight modulo $O(d)$. \begin{lemma}[{{Corollaries~2.5 and 2.7 in~\cite{BGL}, $p=2$}}] Let $p\colon\zo^n \to \zo$ be any function and $m$ be a power of two.
 If $p$ is a symmetric $\F_2$-polynomial of degree $d$, where $m/2 \le d < m$, then $p(x)$ only depends on $\abs{x} \bmod m$.
 Conversely, if $p(x)$ only depends on $\abs{x} \bmod m$, then it can be computed by a symmetric $\F_2$-polynomial of degree less than $m$. \end{lemma} We will also use two bounds on the biases of parities under the uniform distribution over $\calX_{\ell \bmod m}$, one holds for $k \le n/(2d)^2 \le n/m^2$ (\Cref{claim:bias-small-m}) and the other for $k \ge n/(2d)^2 \ge n/(4m^2)$ (\Cref{lemma:bias-large-m}). \Cref{claim:bias-small-m} is essentially taken from \cite{BHLV}.
-However, the statement in \cite{BHLV} has a slightly worse bound, so below we explain the changes required to give the bound of \Cref{claim:bias-small-m}.
+However, the statement in \cite{BHLV} has a slightly worse bound, so for completeness we provide a self-contained proof below to give the bound of \Cref{claim:bias-small-m}.
 The proof of \Cref{lemma:bias-large-m} involves bounding the magnitude of Kravchuk polynomials.
 As it is somewhat technical we defer its proof to \Cref{sec:kravchuk}.

 \begin{claim}[Lemma~10 in \cite{BHLV}] For every $1 \le k \le n/m^2$ and every integer $\ell$,

 while for $k=0$,